programmfabrik/fylr-plugin-custom-data-type-gfbio/README.md

 * apikey
   * GFBio-Apikey (if needed)
 * days between updates
-  * The data stored in fylr is compared with the data from the FINTO API and then updated and re-indexed in fylr if necessary.
-This creates a corresponding load on the FINTO API.
+  * The data stored in fylr is compared with the data from the GFBIO API and then updated and re-indexed in fylr if necessary.
+This creates a corresponding load on the GFBIO API.

 ## saved data